Water Island, U.S. Virgin Islands: History

 The earliest settlers were Taíno in the 15th century.

 Water Island was named by Europeans for its natural ponds of freshwater.
 Many islands in the Lesser Antilles lack potable water, so Water Island was a frequent stop for pirates seeking to replenish their ships' stores of freshwater.

 Danish claims to the island date to at least 1769.
 During the 18th century and early 19th century, the island was owned by several free black and mulatto people who had cotton plantations and raised livestock.
 In 1905, the island was sold to the Danish East Asiatic Company.
 The U.S. believed that the company acted as a front for Germany and sought to establish a German naval base and commercial presence on Saint Thomas.

 While the rest of the Danish West Indies were purchased by the United States in 1917, Water Island was not purchased by the U.S. until June 19, 1944, when it was purchased for $10,000 to protect the submarine base on Saint Thomas during World War II.

 From 1944 to 1950, the island was under the operation of the Department of Defense.
 Construction on Fort Segarra commenced in 1944 but the fort was abandoned incomplete in 1948.
 The United States Army's Chemical Warfare Division used sections of Water Island to test chemical warfare agents, including predecessors of Agent Orange, from 1948 until 1950.
 It was then turned over to the Department of the Interior and leased out, primarily to residential tenants.

 Control of Water Island was transferred from the federal government to the territorial government on December 12, 1996, for the sum of $25,000,000 (the same amount the federal government paid for the entire U.S. Virgin Islands in 1917) making Water Island the "Last Virgin".
 In the late 1990s, the Department of the Interior began transferring Water Island land to the long-time residential leaseholders.
 In 2005, the U.S. Virgin Islands government announced plans to further develop Water Island, and to increase the amount of residential housing to deal with chronic shortages on Saint Thomas.

-The Water Island Civic Association (WICA) was formed in the mid-1960s to help improve the quality of life on Water Island.
-Today, the association has over 100 members and it interacts and cooperates with the U.S. Virgin Islands government to help protect the environment on Water Island.
-Water Island residents pay to have the beach maintained and provide volunteers for clean-up efforts around the island.
+The Water Island Civic Association (WICA) was formed in 1971 to help improve the quality of life on Water Island.
+Today, the association has around 90 memberships and it interacts and cooperates with the U.S. Virgin Islands government to help protect the environment on Water Island.
+Water Island residents volunteer to help maintain the beauty of the beach and other clean-up efforts around the island.